aaronparker/aaronparker.github.io/_posts/2008-02-18-server-managers-power-is-in-the-command-line.md

   [download id=&#8221;26&#8243; format=&#8221;1&#8243;]
 </p>

-Here&#8217;s something I really like: using SERVERMANAGERCMD -QUERY via Windows PowerShell makes seeing what&#8217;s installed on your server nice and simple (**Update**: this works under Command Prompt too):
+Here's something I really like: using SERVERMANAGERCMD -QUERY via Windows PowerShell makes seeing what's installed on your server nice and simple (**Update**: this works under Command Prompt too):

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/02/query.png" border="0" alt="" width="446" height="313" />

-For more information on Server Manager with PowerShell , read Marc van Orsouw&#8217;s post: [Dueling Command Lines in Windows Server 2008 ? .. or a happy end ?](http://thepowershellguy.com/blogs/posh/archive/2007/05/23/dueling-command-lines-in-windows-server-2008-or-a-happy-end.aspx).
+For more information on Server Manager with PowerShell , read Marc van Orsouw's post: [Dueling Command Lines in Windows Server 2008 ? .. or a happy end ?](http://thepowershellguy.com/blogs/posh/archive/2007/05/23/dueling-command-lines-in-windows-server-2008-or-a-happy-end.aspx).

 ### What About Server Core?

 Server Manager is not included in a Server Core installation.
 Subsequently the command line version is not installed either.
 Management of features and roles in Server Core is performed via OCSETUP and OCLIST.
 OCSETUP is the same tool [included in Windows Vista](http://technet2.microsoft.com/WindowsVista/en/library/ced21f54-456d-4936-88a1-a0e42eea3ca31033.mspx?mfr=true) for managing features and works the same way on Server Core.

-Unfortunately we don&#8217;t get the ability to save OCLIST&#8217;s output to XML for import to another server, but OCSETUP does provide an answer file option for automating the installation or removal of features.
+Unfortunately we don't get the ability to save OCLIST's output to XML for import to another server, but OCSETUP does provide an answer file option for automating the installation or removal of features.

 ### More Reading